Devin Booker returns, NBA-leading Suns rout Hornets 137-106

 COACHING COHORTS

-Williams and Charlotte’s James Borrego worked together as assistants with San Antonio, and Borrego was on Williams’ staff in New Orleans.
+Williams and Hornets coach James Borrego worked together as assistants with San Antonio, and Borrego was on Williams’ staff in New Orleans.

 “I learned a lot from Monty,” Borrego said.
 “He’s a great leader, a great man.
 I’m thrilled for him where he has his program.”